AmardipS/Vidly/README.md

 # Vidly
-## Its a simple vidio renting application practice with C# and .NET MVC.
+## Its a simple video renting application practice with C# and .NET MVC.